nguyenpham/ocgdb/README.md

 - It could use for all database purposes, from mobile, desktop, console to web applications
 - It is one of the formats/programs that could create the smallest chess game databases
 - It is one of the fastest chess game database formats/programs when generating databases and searching
-- 75% of code are SQLite and some other popular open-source libraries that are tested so widely and carefully.
+- 75% of code is SQLite and some other popular open-source libraries that are tested so widely and carefully.
 The rest 25% (about chess) is tested carefully too.
-Using this code is quite safe and can save a lot of headache and effort
+Using this code is quite safe and can save a lot of headache and effort.
+Furthermore, those databases are in SQL, developers may easily, quickly develop themselves all code to work with that databases
 - MIT license: you may use it for any applications/purposes unlimitedly without worrying about license conditions